Release-Candidate/Tzolkin/docs/index.md

 Information about the smartphone app is at [Usage of the Smartphone App](./usage.md)

+A video of the smart-phone app is at [YouTube](https://www.youtube.com/watch?v=os32KCEqGCk).

 Information about the usage of the F# NuGet library Tzolkin you find at [NuGet Package](./nuget_package.md).
 To interactively try out the F# NuGet package Tzolkin, go to the Jupyter Notebook at [![Binder badge](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Release-Candidate/Tzolkin/main?filepath=Tzolkin.ipynb)